 Pursuant to the resolution passed by the Members at the AGM held on

 August 2, 2006, IDFC had introduced Employee Stock Option Scheme 2007

 (the ESOS Scheme) to enable the employees of IDFC and its

 subsidiaries to participate in the future growth and financial success

-of the current financial year, 919,304 options lapsed on account of
+of the current financial year, 1,209,752 Options lapsed on account of

-resignations and 2,364,861 options were exercised during the year
+cancellations and 3,494,615 Options were exercised during the year.

 within a specific period.
 The Company has used the intrinsic value

 method to account for the compensation cost of stock to employees of

 the Company.
 Intrinsic value is the amount by which the quoted market